 Exhibitions offer a great opportunity to gain qualified leads, make sales and increase awareness of your brand.
 But in order to make the most of these opportunities, you need to be well prepared.
 That includes having staff who can talk knowledgeably to prospective customers about your company and products.
 On the actual day of the exhibition, it will be down to the staff on the stand to make a success of it and engage with customers, so it’s important to have the right team.
 Here we have some tips for how to train your staff to be ready for an exhibition.

-Worried about your Trade Show Staff Training?
+Worried about your Exhibition Staff Training?
 Who to have on your stand?

 You don’t need to fill the stand with just sales staff, they may come across as too pushy for some prospects.
 It might be a good idea to have a receptionist/admin staff member to initially greet visitors and find out their needs.
 Plus having a marketing person is useful to ensure the branding is all in place, assess the competition and engage with customers.